hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 ![image](https://user-images.githubusercontent.com/76194453/203181487-8f4fa81b-b825-4747-8392-eaa0d374146d.png)

 And it was a success!
 I was able to change the intervals for blinking to a solid Blue LED for 9 seconds, then off for 9 seconds.
 Also, when the SVL Bootloader is uploading, the Artemis flashes the RX (receive) yellow quickly to indicate it is doing something (like the disk LED on a PC).
-The upload is 115960 bytes, so most of the transfer is uploaded to the MCU.
+The upload is 115960 bytes, so during most of the transfer, RX blinks to indicate Arduino IDE & USB cable is uploading to the MCU.
 Very faintly does the TX (sending to the PC) blink.
 It is like a light green, and only blinks at the beginning and end of the upload.Also the CHG blinked a few times too (I forget the color).

 ![image](https://user-images.githubusercontent.com/76194453/203181918-6e482f7e-e270-4aa7-9837-de76bedd8f5f.png)